weyoss/redis-smq/docs/api/consumer.md

   to be consumed again.
 By default message consumption timeout is not set.

 - `options.messageTTL` *(Integer): Optional.* All queue messages are guaranteed to not be consumed and destroyed if they have been in the queue for longer than an amount of time called TTL (time-to-live) in milliseconds.
-When provided consumer message ttl takes priority over message ttl of delivered messages.

 - `options.messageRetryThreshold` *(Integer): Optional.* Message retry threshold.
+   Can be defined per message instance or per consumer.
 By default message retry threshold is set to 3.

 - `options.messageRetryDelay` *(Integer): Optional.* Message retry delay in seconds.
 By default message retry delay is not set.